martinezedgar/chess-cron/README.md

 Create a folder named `./fastlane` in the root directory of the project

-Inside that folder create a file named `Fasfile` with the following content:
+Inside that folder create a file named `Fastfile` with the following content:

 ```
 platform :android do